-TRU's general education model (see Figure 1 and Figure 2) was unanimously approved by Senate on April 29, 2019.
-A Notice of Motion was served at the same Senate meeting regarding revisions to policy ED 16-0 Types of Undergraduate and Graduate Credentials, which incorporates the general education model and eight (8) institutional learning outcomes (ILO).
+TRU's Institutional Learning Outcomes model (see Figure 1 and Figure 2) was unanimously approved by Senate on April 29, 20191.
+A Notice of Motion was served at the same Senate meeting regarding revisions to policy ED 16-0 Types of Undergraduate and Graduate Credentials, which incorporates the eight institutional learning outcomes (ILO).
 This policy was unanimously approved at the May 27, 2019 meeting of Senate.

-TRU's general education model is built around eight (8) ILOs that are categorized into four (4) themes (Connection, Engagement, Exploration, and Local to Global).
-The model was intentionally designed to be scaffolded throughout all years of a baccalaureate degree and requires a total of 27 credits which consist of:
+The model includes eight ILOs that are categorized into four themes (Connection, Engagement, Exploration, and Local to Global).
+Components of the model are designed to be scaffolded throughout all years of a baccalaureate degree and requires a range of 15 to 27 credits (Figure 1).
+Additionally, one course must be a High Impact Practice (HIP), which is recommended to be taken in the first or second year.
+Students must also complete a Capstone course in the final year of study.